AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/erc20-incentivization-campaign.md

 **Distribution Details**:

 * **Total Rewards**: Enter the total amount of rewards to be distributed.
-Keep in mind that a 3% maintenance fee is applied.&#x20;
+Keep in mind that a 3% maintenance fee is applied.
 * **Duration**: Set the start and end dates for the campaign.
 * **Min Rewards/Hour**: Ensure your distribution per hour is above the minimum rewards per hour.
 The Min Rewards/Hour is set at $1 per hour.

 **Target:**

 * **Chain**: Choose the blockchain network (Ethereum, Arbitrum, Optimism, etc.) where the campaign will be conducted.
 Note that the chain on which the campaign runs can be different from the chain on which you reward users.
-* **Token Address**: Select the address of the token (it can be a simple token, or the address of the LP token, or the borrowing or lending token) you want to incentivize by pasting it in the token address field.&#x20;
+* **Token Address**: Select the address of the token (it can be a simple token, or the address of the LP token, or the borrowing or lending token) you want to incentivize by pasting it in the token address field.

 **Restrictions:**